shenwei356/kmcp/README.md

     - Searching time is linearly related to the number of reference genomes.
 - **Scalable searching**. *Searching results against multiple databases can be fast merged*.
     This brings many benefits:
-    - There's no need to re-built the database with newly added reference genomes.
+    - *There's no need to re-built the database with newly added reference genomes*.
     - [**HPC cluster could linearly accelerate searching**](https://bioinf.shenwei.me/kmcp/benchmark/profiling/#analysis-time-and-storage-requirement) with each computation node hosting a database built with a part of reference genomes.
     - Computers with limited main memory would also support searching by building small databases.
 - **Accurate taxonomic profiling**